-The estuary of the Gironde, a link between the Charentais and the Médoc rivers, has been a maritime route since Antiquity.
+The Gironde estuary , a link between the Charentais and the Médoc rivers, has been a maritime route since Antiquity.

-From the 12th century, it became the main transport route for wine to the countries of the North.
+From the 12th century, it became the main transport route for wine to the North countries.
 Trade grew in the sixteenth and seventeenth centuries, especially the slave trade with the American colonies.

 Today, our eyes regularly cross the horizon of ships carrying their cargoes, accompanied by a guide pilot to secure the water frequented by fishermen and boaters.